Actegories, Copowers, and Higher-Order Message Passing Semantics: Introduction

+This paper proves that giving a right $\bb{A}$-actegory with hom-objects is equivalent to giving a right $\bb{A}$-enriched category with copowers.
+While this result was known in the closed symmetric setting~\cite{aNoteActionsOfAMonoidalCategory} (and more generally in the bicategorical setting \cite{GORDON1997167}), our contribution generalizes it to the non-closed and non-symmetric setting.
+This extension can be applied to model the semantics of message passing in languages like \textbf{CaMPL}, where being closed is not assumed.
+Furthermore, we prove that a category is both powered and copowered if and only if the copower functor admits a left parameterized left adjoint, denoted $- \lhd A \dashv A \brhd -$.
+Having such a parameterized adjoints is a fundamental feature of the semantics of the message passing \cite{logicOfMessagePassing}.

-The {\bf Ca}tegorical {\bf M}essage {\bf P}assing {\bf L}anguage ({\bf CaMPL}) is a concurrent programming language with categorical semantics given by a linear actegory.
+The motivation for this work arises from the design of the {\bf Ca}tegorical {\bf M}essage {\bf P}assing {\bf L}anguage ({\bf CaMPL}), a concurrent programming language with categorical semantics given by a linear actegory.
 The sequential side of {\bf CaMPL} is functional in style, while the concurrent side supports message passing between processes along typed channels or protocols. {\bf CaMPL} is based on the work of Cockett and Pastro \cite{logicOfMessagePassing}, which provides both a formal proof theory of message passing and its categorical semantics.
 It was subsequently implemented by Prashant Kumar \cite{ImplementationOfMPL} and Jared Pon \cite{jaredpon} at the University of Calgary.

-The semantics of {\bf CaMPL} lies in a linear actegory \cite{actegoriesAmthmatician}, which is a linear distributive category \cite{COCKETT1997133} with a distributive monoidal category acting on it in two ways $\circ: \bb{A}\x\bb{X}\to\bb{X}$ and $\bullet: \bb{A}^{op}\x\bb{X}\to\bb{X}$, such that $\circ$ is the left parameterized left adjoint of $\bullet$ (i.e., for all $A\in\bb{A}$, $A\circ\_ \dashv A\bullet\_$).
-These two functors allow the sending and receiving of sequential messages (objects of $\bb{A}$) along concurrent channels (objects of $\bb{X}$).
-The parameterized adjunction arises as a process transmitting or receiving a message can do this equivalently on input or output polarity channels.
+The semantics of {\bf CaMPL} lies in a linear actegory \cite{actegoriesAmthmatician}, which is a linearly distributive category \cite{COCKETT1997133} with a distributive monoidal category acting on it in two ways $\lhd: \bb{X}\x\bb{A}\to\bb{X}$ and $\brhd: \bb{A}^{op}\x\bb{X}\to\bb{X}$, such that $\lhd$ is the parameterized left adjoint of $\brhd$ (i.e., for all $A\in\bb{A}$, $-\rhd A \dashv A\brhd-$).\footnote{In \cite{logicOfMessagePassing} the actions $\lhd$ and $\brhd$ are written using $\circ$ and $\bullet$ with $A\circ X := X\lhd A$ and $A\bullet X := A\brhd X$.} These two functors allow the sending and receiving of sequential messages (objects of $\bb{A}$) along concurrent channels (objects of $\bb{X}$).
+The parameterized adjunction arises from the processes of transmitting or receiving a message, and the fact that this can be done equivalently on input or output polarity channels.

-Passing concurrent processes to other processes is already possible in the concurrent side of {\bf CaMPL} as it is based on $*$-autonomous categories, which are closed:
+Passing concurrent processes to other processes is already possible in the concurrent side of {\bf CaMPL} as it is a $*$-autonomous category and $*$-autonomous categories are closed:

 This allows a process $A \multimap B$ to be passed to another process through an input polarity channel of type $A^\perp \oplus B$ and ``applied'' to an input channel $A$ to yield an output channel $B$: